-For Athletic Directors and School Administrators:
+For Athletic Directors And School Administrators:

-By focusing on some often-overlooked support spaces in and around the athletic facility, you can be sure that winning programs are not threatened by back-of-house details.
-Design ideas that can pay big returns in areas like equipment rooms, locker rooms and laundry facilities.
+By focusing on some often-overlooked support spaces in and around the athletic facility, you can be sure that winning programs are not threatened by a lack of attention to organizational details.
+This guide contains design ideas that can pay big returns in areas like equipment rooms, locker rooms and laundry facilities.